Siemens Vectouro

-The Siemens Viaggio Next Level is a modular single-level non-traction multiple unit (NMU) built by Siemens Mobility starting 2023.
+The Siemens Vectouro (previously Viaggio Comfort and Viaggio Next Level) are a family of passenger trains built by Siemens Mobility starting from 2023.
+The train sets run as fixed configurations of either day or night carriages at up to 230 kph and are hauled by a separate locomotive.

-It is designed to be highly modular and configurable, including the number of coaches per set and floor height.

 History

+On 12 April 2021, the Siemens Mobility – Škoda Transportation consortium won the competition for the framework contract for the supply of 180 new express wagons for České dráhy.
+20 sets consist of 9 Siemens Viaggio Comfort wagons.

 In July, Austrian Federal Railways (ÖBB) announced Siemens Mobility as the bid winner for a contract of 21 day-and-night long-distance train sets for round 375 million Euros.

-On 10 December 2023, the last night of the 2023 timetable, a Viaggio Next Level set started its operation on the ÖBB's Nightjet network as NJ 40420/40491 Innsbruck - Hamburg and NJ 490/491 Vienna - Hamburg services.
+On 10 December 2023, the last night of the 2023 timetable, a Viaggio Next Level set started its operation on the ÖBB's Nightjet network as NJ 40420/40491 Innsbruck - Hamburg and NJ 490/491 Vienna – Hamburg services.
 They are hauled by ÖBB Taurus locomotives instead of Siemens Vectrons which they are originally designed for, that because the Vectrons that were then delivered to ÖBB (Class 1293) are freight variants and were not yet certified for passenger services and had a maximum speed of only 160km/h.

 In March 2024, the first authorised 9-car set started running domestically in Austria as part of the testing procedures before entering service.

 On 5 April 2024, the first ÖBB Railjet NG was run between Munich Central Station and Verona Porta Nuova as a special journey to present the new train to the officials and media.

 On 8 April 2024, the Railjet NG entered regular service between Germany and Italy as RJ 87 from Munich central station to Bologna central station.

 Variants

-ÖBB Railjet New Generation
+ÖBB Railjet (2008)

-The Austrian Federal Railways (ÖBB) Railjet new generation is a single-level passenger coach designed for long-distance intercity passenger service.
+The Austrian Federal Railways (ÖBB) Railjet is a single-level passenger coach designed for long-distance intercity passenger service.
+Initially marketed by its manufacturer Siemens Mobility as Viaggio Comfort non-traction trainset.

-A typical set of RJ NG includes 9 coaches and a locomotive (currently ÖBB class 1116 and 1216) for push and pull operations.
+A typical set of Railjet NMU includes 7 coaches and a locomotive (currently Siemens EuroSprinter ES64U2, EuroSprinter ES64U4 and Vectron) for push and pull operations.

+The first batch (RJ 001-023) are configured for operations in Switzerland and Hungary, therefore are only coupled with similarly configured ES64U2 “Taurus 2” locomotives (1116 201-223) and are equipped with Mirel VZ1, ZUB and Intregra-Signum signaling systems for operations in these two countries.

+Three (RJ 029-031) of the 37 sets from the second batch of train sets are also equipped with Mirel VZ1 to extend the operation into the Czech Republic.
+Together with the 7 other Railjet sets from České dráhy (ČD), they form a cooperated operation on the Prague-Vienna-Graz line.